The cervix is the lower, narrow part of the uterus, connecting the uterus to the vagina. It is part of the female reproductive system.

 Who Gets Cervical Cancer

-Women with a higher risk for developing cervical cancer include women under the age of 50, women who have a history of an HPV infection, women with a weakened immune system, and women who were exposed to diethylstilbestrol (DES) before birth.
+Women with a higher risk for developing cervical cancer include women under the age of 50, women who have a history of an HPV infection, women with a weakened immune system, and women who were exposed to diethylstilbestrol (DES), a nonsteroidal estrogen medication rarely used today, before birth.

 Prognosis if You Have Cervical Cancer